 While many people who are interested in cryptocurrencies aren’t necessarily going to be too excited about trading other types of assets, this is still a wonderful feature to have, nonetheless.
 This is especially true if you consider that the precious metals functionality doesn’t interfere with the actual crypto exchange part unless you choose to trade between the two.

 Since most regulated and centralized platforms don't have AMM functionality, they usually don't allow you to trade completely new tokens or coins or some of the more niche assets.
-However, when it comes to Uphold, it actually provides users with the possibility of trading new important crypto assets early, even before they are listed on the majority of popular platforms.
+However, when it comes to Uphold, it actually provides users with the possibility of trading new, important crypto assets early, even before they are listed on the majority of popular platforms.

 This is because it’s connected to 30 trading venues, including centralized and decentralized exchanges, along with several Layer-2 networks.
 This connectivity also ensures liquidity and allows Uphold to offer you some of the best crypto prices.

-All things considered, if you’re looking for an exchange platform that would support a decent number of cryptocurrencies for you to trade, the Uphold exchange is surely one of the better options, in that regard.
+All things considered, if you’re looking for an exchange platform that would support a decent number of cryptocurrencies for you to trade, the Uphold exchange is surely one of the better options in that regard.
 This, however, isn’t only due to the aforementioned reason, but also because of the trading intricacies of the platform.

-Specifically, some customer Uphold reviews will tell you that the exchange allows you to trade different assets with one another without any difficulties.
+Specifically, some Uphold reviews will tell you that the exchange allows you to trade different assets with one another without any difficulties.

 Using Uphold's "Anything to Anything" trading interface, you’ll be able to trade one asset class with another - cryptos to gold, silver, fiat, and so on.